Child Safeguarding Statement and Risk Assessment

 Code of Behaviour

-Use of mobile phones and other I.E.D.s by parents working in a volunteer capacity at Parent Group events such as School Disco Harm to Pupils
+Use of mobile phones and other I.E.D.s by parents working in a volunteer capacity at Parent Group events such as School Disco

 Risk of harm not being reported properly and promptly to/by school personnel